 We’re more than happy to have someone take our trash away from us.
 What if someone told you that some of your trash is taken to scrap yards that are getting richer by recycling your scrap?
-Part of me is very happy to hear that my trash is actually being recycled and dealt with in an environmentally friendly way.
+Part of me is very happy to hear that my trash is actually being recycled and dealt with in an environmentally friendly way, like with cars the ones that go to the scrap yard are now being stored in anchor rack storage which is more environmentally friendly.
 But another part of me wonders: Could my trash make me richer too?

 The first rule is to collect

 Remember the prices of recyclables do vary from state to state but here is a helpful price list for the state of California http://replanetusa.com/replanet_crv_rates.html.
 If you collect enough plastic, you could be quite rich!

 So stick to the first rule and collect for a long period of time, even 6 months if possible.
 You can even start combining trash with a neighbor and share the profits.

 If you have a large item that has become scrap like a car, Sacramento has just the place!
 Sims metal recycling on the Sacramento coast has all the equipment to recycle your car and any electronic appliance that would be illegal to simply throw away.
 They recycle all kinds of metal too and will readily give a quote.
 If you want more information about Sims metal recycling in Sacramento look here http://www.superpages.com/yellowpages/C-Metal%20Recycling/S-CA/T-Sacramento/.